-William Kraft (b.
-1923, Chicago) has had a long and active career as composer, conductor, timpanist/percussionist and teacher.
-He is Professor Emeritus at the University of California, Santa Barbara, where he served for 11 years (1991 -2002) as Chairman of the Composition Department and Corwin Professor of Music Composition.
+William Kraft (Sept.
+6, 1923 – Feb.
+12, 2022) had a long and active career as composer, conductor, timpanist/percussionist and teacher.
+He was Professor Emeritus at the University of California, Santa Barbara, where he served for 11 years (1991 -2002) as Chairman of the Composition Department and Corwin Professor of Music Composition.
 From 1981-85, Mr. Kraft was the Los Angeles Philharmonic's Composer-in-Residence, for the first year under Philharmonic auspices, and the subsequent three years through the Meet the Composer program.
 During his residency, he was appointed by executive director Ernest Fleischmann to serve as the founding director of the orchestra's performing arm for contemporary music, the Philharmonic New Music Group.
-Mr. Kraft had previously been a member of the Los Angeles Philharmonic for 26 years; eight years as percussionist, and 18 as Principal Timpanist.
+Mr. Kraft had previously been a member of the Los Angeles Philharmonic for 26 years; eight years as a percussionist, and 18 as Principal Timpanist.
 For three seasons, he was also assistant conductor of the orchestra, and thereafter, frequent guest conductor.

-Mr. Kraft was awarded two Anton Seidl Fellowships at Columbia University, graduating with a bachelor's degree magna cum laude in 1951, and a master's degree in composition.
+Mr. Kraft was awarded two Anton Seidl Fellowships at Columbia University, graduating with a Bachelor's degree magna cum laude in 1951, and later a Master's degree in Composition.
 His principal instructors were Jack Beeson, Seth Bingham, Henry Brant, Henry Cowell, Erich Hertzmann, Paul Henry Lang, Otto Luening, and Vladimir Ussachevsky.
 He received his training in percussion from Morris Goldenberg and in timpani from Saul Goodman, and studied conducting with Rudolph Thomas and Fritz Zweig.

-Beginning February 24, 2007, The Southwest Chamber Music Society embarked on a project to perform and record 14 of the 15 ENCOUNTERS pieces.
+Kraft used a variety of compositional techniques throughout his career.
+He focused on serialism in the 1960s and 1970s, while in the 1980s he incorporated jazz rhythms and impressionistic harmonies into his music.
+Some of his most noted works include his Concerti (Timpani, Piano, Multiple Percussionists, Violin), 15 Encounters, and his many pieces for Solo Percussion.
+The Southwest Chamber Music Society has performed and recorded 14 of the 15 Encounters.
 The success of this project is reflected in the comments of Mark Swed, chief music critic for the Los Angeles Times, Richard Ginell, critic for the American Record Guide and Jim Svejda, program host for the classical music station KUSC.
-Swed; "These works serve for Kraft the way the string quartet did for Beethoven or Shostakovitch, as a kind of autobiography in chamber music"; Ginell: "An epic body of work comparable to the Berio's Sequenzas"; Svejda: "No one with the slightest interest in the music of out time can afford to be without this cornerstone of American chamber music."
+Said Swed; "These works serve for Kraft the way the string quartet did for Beethoven or Shostakovitch, as a kind of autobiography in chamber music"; Ginell: "An epic body of work comparable to the Berio's Sequenzas"; and Svejda: "No one with the slightest interest in the music of out time can afford to be without this cornerstone of American chamber music."